memoslap/Checking-Routines/README.md

 MeMoSLAP_RScript_CheckroutinesXNATData.RMD
-- to check if the excel file containing demographic and neuropsych data include show gaps
+- to check if the excel file containing demographic and neuropsych data show gaps